fyceu/Port-of-Entry/Walkthrough.md

 - Recommendations

 ## Summary of Findings
 Below is a dropdown of all the findings for this threat hunt.

 To see my investigation steps, continue to the next section **Threat Hunt**
 <details>
-  <summary>SPOILER: Show Findingss</summary>
+  <summary>SPOILERS: Show Findings</summary>

   <table>